- What Are Perfect Numbers?

 - Which Professions Might Make Use Of Perfect Numbers?

 - Ways To Learn About Perfect Numbers And Other Maths Topics

 If you are studying maths at school, then you are on your way to becoming a mathematician.
-Congratulations you are on your way to becoming fluent in the language of numbers in the style of trigonometry (trig.), algebra, geometry Pythagorean theorem, Linear equations, the long number Pi, the unusual Euler's e, Equivalent fractions, the specific number i, also the golden ratio, probability and other mathematical concepts in your grade level math curriculum.
+Congratulations you are also on your way to becoming fluent in the language of numbers in the style of trigonometry (trig.), algebra, geometry Pythagorean theorem, Linear equations, the long number Pi, the unusual Euler's e, Equivalent fractions, the specific number i, also the golden ratio, probability and other mathematical concepts in your grade level math curriculum!

 It may seem like a long time ago that you were learning about the maths basics that this knowledge is built upon.
-Since kindergarten you have been learning about maths, addition and subtraction, multiplication and division all laid the path for understanding your current mathematics education.
+Since preschool you have been learning about maths, addition and subtraction, multiplication and division all laid the path for understanding your current mathematics education.